-Translocal Pedagogies in Planning Education for Urban Equality The Bartlett Development Planning Unit of UCL (DPU-UCL) organized an event with the participation of HIC President, Lorena Zárate.
+Translocal Pedagogies in Planning Education for Urban Equality The Bartlett Development Planning Unit of UCL organized an event with the participation of HIC President, Lorena Zárate.
 The workshop aims were to facilitate an exchange of ideas and experiences for innovative practices and pedagogies that have the potential to transform current planning education through providing more responsive learning environments and strengthening capabilities to address urban inequality.
+For next year, HIC Europe hopes to continue the fantastic campaigning activities locally and internationally, but hope to build on synergies and alliances to consolidate a strategy of its Members regionally, feeding into priorities locally and globally.
 Global Activities HIC at High-Level Political Forum The High-Level Political Forum (HLPF) is the main United Nations platform on sustainable development and it has a central role in the follow-up and review of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs) at the global level.
 In 2018 HIC together with the Global Platform for the Right to the City (GPR2C) brought a dedicated programme to the High-Level Political Forum within and outside of the United Nations building.
 This programme focused on drawing attention to the local and global struggles of communities around the world that work every day to defend the right to the city, facilitating the participation of organizations and groups whose voices are often silenced or not heard.
 The participation of HIC and the GPR2C aimed to give visibility and raise awareness about local and global struggles for the Right to the City and to monitor the implementation of the SDG's, particularly Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable, which was set for revision during the 2018 event.
 One of the main goals of HIC's and GPR2C's programme during the event was to bring the perspective and experience of social movements to the general discussion.
 At a stand dedicated to it, HIC and the Global Platform for the Right to the City echoed the denunciations, demands and proposals of the comrades of Abahlali Base Mjondolo and also from many other struggles for the democratization of decision-making spaces, for the preservation and expansion of public spaces, and that no person or social group suffers discrimination.
 Linking global and local struggles is essential to raise awareness about a global demand from citizens for more participation in decision-making and greater access to the material, political and symbolic benefits that our cities and societies have to offer.
 For that reason, the activities organized by HIC and the GPR2C within the HLPF included some meetings with local movements for the right to housing.
 These included a public hearing with the New York City Housing Authority, an outdoor networking event with local and international activists at a conversation on building a global movement for housing as a human right and a special session on the Right to Housing and Cities for housing Declaration, co-organized by the UCLG Committee on Social Inclusion, Participatory Democracy and Human Rights.